Exploring Ethnic Variation in the Relationship Between Stress, Social Networks, and Depressive Symptoms Among Older Black Americans

 Journal of Black Psychology

 Marshall-Fabien, Gillian L. and Miller, David B., "Exploring Ethnic Variation in the Relationship Between Stress, Social Networks, and Depressive Symptoms Among Older Black Americans" (2016).
-Social Work Publications.
+Social Work & Criminal Justice Publications.
 374.